wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 ## Solution
 ### Concepts
-- Implement a service that’s the entry point into the microservices-based application from external API clients
+- Implements a service that’s the entry point into the microservices-based application from external API clients

 ### Functions
 - **Routing**: Routes some requests to the corresponding service.